Jaymon/Mingo/README.txt

 $db->setDebug(true);
 $db->connect($type,$db_name,$host,$username,$password);

-SO now we're connected, so let's create a user and save it into the db:
+Now that we're connected let's create a user and save it into the db:

 $user = new user();
 $user->setUsername('tester');